ufal/evaldio/data_preparation/70.releasing/README.md

 # Database of Spoken Czech as a Foreign Language (Permanent Residency in the Czech Republic)

 The language corpus of spoken expressions by non-native speakers of Czech is focused on language level A2 (according to the CEFR), which is required for the granting of permanent residency in the Czech Republic.
-It includes recordings capturing the oral part of the [Czech Language Certificate Exam](https://ujop.cuni.cz/UJOPEN-70.html?ujopcmsid=12:czech-language-certificate-exam-cce) at the A2 level.
+It includes recordings capturing the oral part of the [Czech Language Certificate Exam](https://ujop.cuni.cz/UJOPEN-70.html?ujopcmsid=12:czech-language-certificate-exam-cce).
 The recordings consist of dialogues between the examiner (a native speaker) and the candidate (a non-native speaker).
 In addition to the recordings, the corpus also contains their transcriptions, which are richly linguistically annotated.
 Some recordings are accompanied by multiple transcriptions from different annotators, allowing for comparisons of various transcripts of the same recording and evaluations of the degree of consistency in converting spoken language into written text.

 The corpus is published as a specialized public database aimed at providing a structured and easily accessible source of authentic spoken data for linguists, educators, students, the scientific community, and the general public.

-The language corpus and database were created at the [Institute of Formal and Applied Linguistics at the Faculty of Mathematics and Physics, Charles University](https://ufal.mff.cuni.cz/) to support teaching, research, and assessment of language competence among non-native speakers of Czech as part of the project [_Automated Speech Scoring in Czech_](https://ufal.mff.cuni.cz/automated-speech-scoring-czech).
+The language corpus was created at the [Institute of Formal and Applied Linguistics at the Faculty of Mathematics and Physics, Charles University](https://ufal.mff.cuni.cz/) to support teaching, research, and assessment of language competence among non-native speakers of Czech as part of the project [_Automated Speech Scoring in Czech_](https://ufal.mff.cuni.cz/automated-speech-scoring-czech).
-Audio recordings for the database were provided by the [Institute for Language and Preparatory Studies, Charles University](https://ujop.cuni.cz/UJOPEN-1.html) (ujop.cuni.cz).
+Audio recordings were provided by the [Institute for Language and Preparatory Studies, Charles University](https://ujop.cuni.cz/UJOPEN-1.html) (ujop.cuni.cz).

 ## Documentation